Components

 Note that KComponents are only supported in Kotlin; if you need to declare a component from Java, look at the legacy Spec API.

-Rules for components
+Rules for componentsβ

 For correctness, Litho components must follow two functional-programming rules:

-2. render must be a pure function without side-effects - if render is called with the same props and state, it should always return the same result without modifying other app state.
+must be a pure function without side-effects - if render is called with the same props and state, it should always return the same result without modifying other app state.

-Other ways to configure components
+Other ways to configure componentsβ

 Following are some other ways you can affect your component's rendering:

-• Tree Props - provides a way to give access to contextual objects, like a theme or logging utility, to all components in a sub-tree without having to manually pass them.
+object to configure built-in behavior on a component, like click handling and background color. - Tree Props - provides a way to give access to contextual objects, like a theme or logging utility, to all components in a sub-tree without having to manually pass them.

-• State - allows a component to persist private state across updates to the tree.
+- State - allows a component to persist private state across updates to the tree.